-The Song Meghan Markle Walked Down The Aisle To Was So, So Beautiful
+Meghan Markle Walked Down The Aisle To A Seriously Beautiful Song & Now I'm Crying

 Music is everything — the right song can make your mood just as easily as the wrong song can break it.
 Imagine getting ready for a popping Saturday night out on the town without Ariana Grande blasting.
 Imagine getting over the worst breakup without Adele ripping a second hole in your heart.
 You can't, right?
 And so consider the intense amount of pressure that comes along with choosing the ultimate song to accompany you down the aisle.
 What song did Meghan Markle walk down the aisle to when she married Prince Harry?
 I'm glad you asked.